Beef brisket is cooked through in the oven with potatoes and carrots to make a delicious, tender, slow-cooked dinner.

 Instructions

-- Heat the dutch oven on the stove over medium-high heat.
-Add a tbsp of oil and sear meat on all sides, including the ends.
+- Heat the dutch oven on the stove over medium-high heat with the cooking oil.

-- Reduce heat to medium-low, add all the sauce ingredients (in the order they are listed).
+- Reduce the heat to medium-low, and add all the sauce ingredients (in the order they are listed).

-- Use tongs to flip meat in the sauce until it has been entirely covered.
+- Use tongs to flip the meat in the sauce to coat it thoroughly.

 - Cover, then transfer to the oven at 300°F for 2 hours.

-- Add vegetables after 2 hours and continue cooking an additional hour or until meat is cooked through and vegetables are soft.
+- Add vegetables after 2 hours and continue cooking for an additional hour or until meat is cooked and vegetables are soft.
+(Be careful, as it will be hot!)

 Great content!
 Keep up the good work!